-If you are concerned that you or your child are at risk of harm you should contact the police and obtain urgent legal advice.
+If you are concerned that you or your child are at risk of harm you should contact the police and obtain urgent legal advice by calling 999.

 There is a common myth that Children’s Services (social workers) will automatically place children in care if they come from a home where domestic abuse is happening.
 This is very rare.
-Children’s Services, social workers and other professionals have national guidance on their duty to take special care to help safeguard and promote the welfare of children and young people who may be living in particularly stressful circumstances, which include families where there is domestic abuse.
+Children’s Services, social workers and other professionals have national guidance on their duty to take special care to help safeguard and promote the welfare of children and young people who may be living in particularly stressful circumstances, which include families where there is domestic abuse and/or sexual violence.

 Signs that your teenager may be in an abusive relationship:

 Teenage relationships abuse can be hard to spot for both the young person and the parent.
 Often young people have ‘romantic’ views of love, little experience of relationships and can be under pressure from a young age to be in relationships.